 For a more detailed analysis of an urban river corridor, corridor-level delineation may not be sufficient.
 The corridor needs to be subdivided into smaller morphological units.
 Segmentation is a process of subdividing the corridor by using major transversal road or rail infrastructure lines.

-only returns the corridor boundary.
-The corridor can be segmented either
+returns the corridor boundary.
+The corridor can be segmented either by

 in